hbrobotics/hbrc_ros_robot_platform/mechanical/README.md

 * This platform is not expected to be operated over uneven floors.
   Going over door strips is *NOT* required.

+## Decisions Made so far:

+The current (tentative) design decisions are:

+* It looks like it is possible to support multiple different SBC's (Single Board Computers) as long as they are basically compatible with the Raspberry Pi mounting holes and 2x20 male connector (i.e. RPi B+, 3A+, 3B+, and 4B.)
+It is possible to take a Raspberry Pi compatible board that is quite a bit larger than the typical Raspberry Pie and make it fit.
+The key to accomplishing this task was to abandon the standard Pololu shaft encoder PCB's in favor of one that is wider along the Y axis, but shorter in the Z axis.
+Given how trivial the encoder PCB is, this is a workable solution.
+This allows one edge of the RPi compatible SBC to extend underneath one of the drive motors.

+* The ST Microelectronics Nucleo-144 development boards have been selected as the basic microcontroller of the robot.
+These are extremely popular development boards that STM tends to keep in stock across multiple vendors.
+A few weeks ago, the entry level board was at about $15, but there seems to be a run going on so the prices have crept up.
+  The reasons for selection this board are:

+  * STM got beat up over and over again about moving peripherals around on their chips.
+    Eventually they figured out that they had to keep all of the peripherals mapped to the same pins.
+This does not mean that all chips support all peripherals, but instead if the peripheral is present on a chip, it is available exactly the same pins as every other pin on other boards that has the same peripheral.
+As a result of this design decision, all of the Nucleo144 products use the exact same PCB with the only difference being the CPU chip and a label that specifies which CPU chip is mounted.
+That's it.
+One nice feature of this strategy is that as newer chips are released, they just ship a new Nucleo144 board with the new chip.
+The new board should be pin-for-pin compatible with the older boards.
+Hopefully, the Nucelo-144 will be "future proof".

+  * The larger Nucleo-144 boards like the STM32F676ZI has 2MB of flash memory that should be more that adequate for running MicroPython and Embedded ROS.

+  * The Nucleo-144 boards come with a small attached ST-Link debugger for software development.
+For space reasons, this board has to be cut off and remounted elsewhere on the master board.
+This *should* support software development using popular IDE's (Integrated Development Environments) such as vscode and Eclipse in conjunction with OpenOCD.

+  * The Nucleo-144 boards come with an RJ-45 connector for connecting Ethernet to the SBC to allow high speed communication between the two devices.

+  * The Arduino IDE with the boards manager *may* allow development on the smaller Nucleo-144 board such as Nucleo144-F476RG.
+Presumably other larger boards can be added as needed.

+* FPGA board selection is still up in the air.
+There is a strong desire is to use an off-the-shelf solution, but there are a bunch of trade-offs between board size, cost, availability number of LUT's, tool chain issues, other features, etc.  Brandon and Patrick are leading the charge on this front.

 ## Installation and Use